volodymyrhudyma/blog/content/blog/currying-in-javascript.md

 A normal **sum** function is used to get the sum of three passed arguments.

-A curried **curriedSumES5** or **curriedSumES6** functions use currying to do the same thing.
+A **curriedSumES5** or **curriedSumES6** functions use currying to do the same thing.

-If we call a curried function with a smaller number of arguments than expected (3 in our case), we will get back a callable function that we can call later call with the next argument:
+If we call a curried function with a smaller number of arguments than expected (3 in our case), we get back a callable function that we can call later with the next argument:

 ```javascript
 const addOne = curriedSumES6(1);